redpesk-core/sec-lsm-manager/docs/protocol.md

 Because SPACE or LF could be present in fields, the protocol use an escaping character to hold it.
 The escaping character is the backslash (\) of binary code 92.
-The 3 characters SPACE, LF and ESCAPE must be escaped if present in fields.
+The 3 characters SPACE, LF and BACKSLASH must be escaped if present in fields.
 Escaping these characters means inserting before it the escaping character backslash.

 ```